-Finally, we demonstrate the potential for application in 3D magnetometry by detecting a spin wave phase modulation caused by the magnetic field generated by a small coil placed near the atomic ensemble.
-The coil is turned on for a short period in the sequence between the write-in and read-out pulses.
-The inhomogeneous magnetic field generated by the coil imprints a phase that is proportional to the total magnitude of the magnetic field $|\mathbf{B}|$ and the interaction time $t_{c}$.
-The accumulated phase is $\varphi=\mu_{B}|\vect{B}+\hat{z}B_{0}|t_{c}/\hbar$.
-The presence of the constant magnetic field along $z$-axis makes the phase sense mostly the changes of the field along the $z$-axis.
+Finally, we demonstrate the potential for application in 3D magnetometry by detecting a spin wave phase modulation caused by the magnetic field generated by a small coil placed above the atomic ensemble (outside the vacuum chamber).
+The coil is turned on for a short period in the sequence after the creation of the coherence.
+The inhomogeneous magnetic field generated by the coil imprints a phase that is proportional to the total magnitude of the magnetic field $|\mathbf{B}|$ and the interaction time $t \subtxt{c}$.
+The accumulated phase is $\varphi=\mu \subtxt{B}|\vect{B}+\hat{z}B \subtxt{0}|t \subtxt{c}/\hbar$.
+The presence of the constant magnetic field along the $z$-axis makes the phase sensitive to mostly the changes of the field along the $z$-axis.
 However, one could easily imagine a more advanced protocol in which for the time of the measurement the constant field component is switched off.
-In such a scenario additionally to the phase modulation, one should observe amplitude modulation caused by the atomic spin rotation that yields different projections onto $z$-axis and modifies the readout efficiency (the coherence is partially transferred to a different magnetic sublevel, that is not coupled by the readout laser).
+In such a scenario additionally to the phase modulation, one should observe amplitude modulation caused by the atomic spin rotation that yields different projections onto the $z$-axis and modifies the read-out process efficiency (the coherence is partially transferred to a different magnetic sublevel, that is not coupled by the control laser).
 Figure \ref{fig:magneto} shows the retrieved phase profile of the magnetically modulated coherence.
 The constant phase value lines correspond to the constant values of the local magnetic field.